essemmeppi/DS-portfolio/README.md

 - Train a Word2Vec for each candidate with [gensim](https://radimrehurek.com/gensim/index.html);
 - Explore the meaning of selected keywords considering the most similar word vectors.

-You can code and paper of this project [here](https://github.com/essemmeppi/diving-into-french-presidential-discourses/tree/main).
+You can fine the code and the paper of this project [here](https://github.com/essemmeppi/diving-into-french-presidential-discourses/tree/main).